rajmiltonn/flask_app/README.md

 ### Prerequisites

-- Python 3.x installed on your machine...
+- Python 3.x installed on your machine.
-- MySQL database server installed locally...
+- MySQL database server installed locally.

 ### Steps to Set Up the Project